 - However, when I lie on my stomach, the mattress is not giving me enough support.
 I do feel my hips bowing into the mattress somewhat.

 These two mattresses are very different in terms of feel.
 The Purple has a unique feel that is actually hard to explain.
 It has a squishy, gel feel that is firm but pressure relieving at the same time.
 The mattress stays firm and supportive until you apply enough pressure.
 On the other hand, the Bear mattress has that classic memory foam feel where sleepers will slowly sink into the mattress and feel the memory foam envelop them.

 People will sleep on top of the Purple mattress but within the Bear mattress.
 The Purple is also more responsive than the Bear.
 Because of this, it should be easier to move around on the Purple and switch positions.

 See more of what I thought about the Purple’s firmness and feel in the video below.

 Now, see what I thought of the Bear’s firmness and feel in the video below.

 Motion Transfer Differences

 If someone is looking for an option for couples, they will want to know how their mattress deals with motion transfer.
 When their partner moves around at night or gets up to go to the bathroom, will they disturb them?

 To test out the motion isolation of these two mattresses, I placed a glass of water in the center of each mattress.
 When I pressed into each mattress, I saw less disturbance on the Bear.
 Also, I lay down on each mattress and asked Marten to move around on the other side of the mattress, and I felt fewer of his movements on the Bear.

 This isn’t surprising given that the Bear mattress features soft memory foam in its top layer.
 This material is known for cutting down on motion transfer especially well.

-If someone does want a mattress for couples, the Bear could be a very good option.
+If someone does want the best mattress for couples, the Bear could be a very good option.

 See how the Purple handles motion transfer in the video below.